Realms of Arkania: Shadows over Riva

 Realms of Arkania: Shadows over Riva (German title: Das Schwarze Auge: Schatten über Riva, translated as "The Dark Eye: Shadow above Riva") is a role-playing video game based on the German role-playing game system Das Schwarze Auge by Attic Entertainment Software.
 It is the sequel to Realms of Arkania: Blade of Destiny and Realms of Arkania: Star Trail.
 The original German version of the game was published by TopWare Interactive in 1996.
 Sir-Tech released the English version in 1997.

-The game was re-released for Windows in 2009 on GOG.com, and for macOS in 2013; it released in 2014 on Steam.
+The game was re-released via DOSBox for Windows in 2009 on GOG.com, OS X in 2013; it released in 2014 on Steam for both platforms and Linux.